Ovarian cancer is cancer that starts in one or both ovaries, or in the fallopian tubes, or even in the abdominal lining called the peritoneum.

 The three main types of ovarian cancer are:

 - Epithelial cell tumors.
 These start in the lining on the outside of the ovaries.
-Most ovarian cancers are this type.
+About 95% of ovarian cancers are this type.

 - Germ cell tumors.
 These start inside the ovaries in cells that make eggs.